owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 ---
 categories:
-- category
 date: 2017-05-16T21:43:46+02:00
 description: "Is this post about Machine Learning?
-Well, not really.
+Well, not really, but it is highly related.
 In this post I will explain how to use a web browser to get information about the environment (pictures and sound).
 Then, I will present a simple way to process and interact with this information.
 Why do I do that?
 At first, simply because I am (trying) to play with tensorflow, chatbots etc, and I need a simple way to grab information to create a training set...
 But with the evolution of my code, I am now using it alongside with the cloud API of AWS.
 Welcome to my world."
-draft: true
+draft: false
 images:
 - https://lh3.googleusercontent.com/nYhPnY2I-e9rpqnid9u9aAODz4C04OycEGxqHG5vxFnA35OGmLMrrUmhM9eaHKJ7liB-=w300
 tags:
-- tag1
+- ML
-- tag2
+- Chrome
 title: Chrome, the eye of the cloud - Computer vision with deep learning and only 2Gb of RAM
 ---

 **TL;DR:** Thank you for passing by.
 This article is, as usual, geek oriented.
-However if you are not a geek, and/or you are in a hurry, you can jump to the conclusion: _[Any real application?](any-real-application)_
+However if you are not a geek, and/or you are in a hurry, you can jump to the conclusion: _[Any real application?](#any-real-application)_

 During the month of may, I have had the chance to attend to the Google Next event in London and the dotAI in Paris.
 In both conferences I learned a lot about machine learning.